Instructions and Forms for Completing the Application

 BUDGET (FORMS F-4 AND F-5)

 Cost or Pricing Data: Provide adequate data and analysis to assure HEI that the proposed costs are necessary and reasonable and that adequate accounting procedures will be used.
-For RFA 16-1, the Walter A. Rosenblith New Investigator Award, the budget cap is $150,000 per year for 3 years at a total of $450,000 per study, including indirect costs.
-For applications responding to RFA 16-1, the budget should be prepared assuming a project start date of November 1, 2017.
-For RFA 17-1, Assessing Adverse Health Effects of Exposure to Traffic-Related Air Pollution, Noise, and Their Interactions With Socio-Economic Status, the budget cap is $1,000,000 per study, including indirect costs, with a maxium duration of 4 years.
-For applications responding to RFA 17-1, the budget should be prepared assuming a project start date of March 1, 2018.
-For RFA 17-2, Health Effects of Air Pollution, the budget cap is $400,000 per study, including indirect costs, with a maxium duration of 2.5 years.
-For applications responding to RFA 17-2, the budget should be prepared assuming a project start date of June 1, 2018.
+For RFA 17-3, the Walter A. Rosenblith New Investigator Award, the budget cap is $150,000 per year for 3 years at a total of $450,000 per study, including indirect costs.
+For applications responding to RFA 17-3, the budget should be prepared assuming a project start date of October 1, 2018.

 The total budget should include funds and an appropriate percent effort from key personnel for writing the final report in the final year of the study.
 Investigators should also be aware that additional time effort is expected at a later time to address requests for revisions and answering editorial queries.
 Please refer to the Final Report section in HEI Project Negotiation, Management, and Investigator Commitments (see separate document) for details.